\\\ Recycle Dog Walking Gear

 Wellies – the shortened name for wellington boots – in the US referred to rubber boots or galoshes – underwent a revival during the 1980’s when manufacturers started using brightly coloured rubber as well as the famed garden green and black styles that had presided for decades.
 The rubber fabric being used underwent new manufacturing and styling techniques bringing a whole fresh look and appeal to new generations of wellie boot wearers.

-Made generally from different thicknesses of rubber and rubber compounds, with differing finishing techniques applied and moulded foot shape, the wellie became in a very short space of time a new fashion disposable item with fresh colour palettes and design finishes appearing every fashion season.
+Made generally from different thicknesses of rubber and rubber compounds, with differing finishing techniques applied and moulded foot shape, the wellie has become in a very short space of time a new fashion disposable item with fresh colour palettes and design finishes appearing every fashion season.

 Further developments included handcrafting, waterproofing, matt and shiny finishes, linings with a selection of soft fabrics, elastic side gussets for better fit, tread patterns providing the wellington boot consumer even more choice and price range.

-However, the wellington boot these days is not particularly environmentally friendly made of numerous compounds, where recycling is “challenging”.
+However, the wellington boot these days is not particularly environmentally friendly made of numerous compounds, where recycling becomes “challenging”.

-Larger companies have recycling targets and sustainability issues to comply with legally, so retail businesses should be offering their customers the opportunity to re-cycle their wellies.
+Larger retail companies have recycling targets and sustainability issues to comply with legally, so retail businesses should be offering their customers the opportunity to re-cycle their wellies.
+Sadly, only two companies have policies in place.

 Hunter Boots – whose premium boots range in price up to £350.00 offer the opportunity for you to pop into their London store to recycle your boots or arrange a free pickup by their designated courier to be transported to a Cheshire depot for designated recycling into special rubber chippings, used for example, equestrian tracks.
 This is a ground breaking initiative for wellington boot retailers offering recycling to the consumer but we have to question whether this is worth the carbon footprint left by a courier company.